Optimism abounds at Idaho Ag Expo

 “More money means more purchasing power,” Piquet said, adding Double L orders have risen in correlation with increasing potato prices.

 Comfort is also a consideration for equipment deals.
-Western Caterpillar brought a new skid-steer loader, fitted with an attachment for removing rocks from fields.
-Sales representative Jared Childers explained it has increased leg room, is designed to be more stable and has a door that swings further open.
+Western States Caterpillar brought a new skid-steer loader, fitted with an attachment for removing rocks from fields.
+Sales representative Jerad Childers explained it has increased leg room, is designed to be more stable and has a door that swings further open.

 “It seems like (farmers) are making a little more and they’re willing to spend a little more, so it’s headed in a good direction,” Childers said.